Bharat9848/notes/streaming.md

  - allowed lateness

  ### Watermark
+ - Basic properties:
+  1. They are monotonically increasing.
+  2. watermark completeness helps in detecting that if event before `t` will never arrive.
+It is safe to emit any meteric before watermark's time

  - global event time metric for progression in overall pipeline.
 It created at time of data ingress, it propagate through data pipeline and how it affect output timestamp.

  - **watermark**: the oldest unprocessed event's time among all the pipeline stages.
-  1. watermark completeness helps in detecting that if event before `t` will never arrive.
-It is safe to emit any meteric before watermark's time
-  2. Visibility if watermark is not making progress it means some event is causing slowness or stuck
+  1. Visibility if watermark is not making progress it means some event is causing slowness or stuck
  - Types
    - Perfect watermark: It knows about all the data means it proceeds only when it sees all the data at a given timestamp.
 It can be achieved if It have perfect knowledge of input ingress.
 E.g. If ingress time is the event time.
 Or System like apache kafka which assigned event time as data get stored, then watermark will the minimum of event time across all the latest read from all the partitions.
    - Heuristic watermark: It is an estimate that once watermark passed `t` it will never see data from before `t`.
 But lag events happen.
 System needs to put some mechanism in place to handle late data.